janrihamasek/mosaic/docs/frontend_pages/Activities.md

 - Modal inherits `ModalForm` base with overlay dimming and stacked layout

 ## Notes
-- Backend computes `goal` from frequency inputs; client intentionally omits sending `goal` on create
+- Backend computes `goal` from frequency inputs; client intentionally omits sending `goal` on create unless the user selects a negative activity, in which case it forces `goal: 0`
+- Negative activities always render with a red row tint and automatically keep their cadence at 1×1; positive activities keep the historic green tint
 - Table currently lacks pagination; rely on backend default until dataset grows—consider virtualisation if counts spike
 - `mutationStatus` can be used to surface global error banner in future (currently only toasts)
 - When deleting an activity that is selected in modal, reducer clears `selectedActivityId` to close detail safely